goozbach/resume/resume-source.md

 ### [Cox Media Group Digital][]
 #### Sr Systems Administrator -- August 2007 – February 2010
-Managing day to day operations, capacity planning, operations budgeting and operations team lead for a leading media and publishing company with digital presence for Radio, TV, Newspaper, and direct marketing.
+Managing day to day digital operations, capacity planning, operations budgeting and operations team lead for a leading media and publishing company with digital presence for Radio, TV, Newspaper, and direct marketing.

-* Managing business merger.
+* Managed business merger, from a technology stack perspective.

-    + Migrating diverse code bases from SVN, BZR, CVS and others to Git.
+    + Migrated diverse code bases from SVN, BZR, CVS and others to Git.

-    + Building collaboration tools (IRC server, mailing lists, Request Tracker).
+    + Built collaboration tools (IRC server, mailing lists, Request Tracker).

-    + Designing new server platform for new business entity.
+    + Designed and built new server platform for new business entity.

-* Managing 100+ Linux servers serving 150+ high-traffic websites.
+* Managed 100+ Linux servers serving 150+ high-traffic websites.

     + Built automation and configuration management systems using Cobbler and Puppet.

-    + Migrating ops and dev teams from CVS to SVN.
+    + Migrated ops and dev teams from CVS to SVN.

-    + Building and improving deployment utilities cutting down on deployment time.
+    + Built and improved deployment utilities cutting down on deployment time.

-    + Building proper DEV/QA/Staging/Production environments using KVM, Vmware, and Xen virtualization.
+    + Built proper DEV/QA/Staging/Production environments using KVM, Vmware, and Xen virtualization.

-    + Building and improving continuous integration testing and monitoring systems.
+    + Built and improved continuous integration testing and monitoring systems.

-    + Managing public DNS infrastructure for 200+ domains.
+    + Managed public DNS infrastructure for 200+ domains.

-* Building a new hardware architecture for a new version of our platform.
+* Built a new hardware architecture for a new version of our platform.

     + N+1 redundant MySQL cluster, F5 LTM Load Balancers, Mod_Perl and Apache, and NetAPP Storage.